Against Malaria Foundation

 Our most recent analysis of AMF's room for more funding can be found in this spreadsheet.
 In that analysis, we estimate that AMF has $33.2 million in room for more funding—prior to receiving any grants that GiveWell specifically makes or recommends—to support its LLINs portfolio in 2023.
 In sheet "RFMF projections," we present this figure broken down by funding gap.

 We will consider making or recommending grants to fill each of these funding gaps.
-As of this writing, we expect to have sufficient funding at our discretion to fill all funding gaps we identify among our top charities that meet our current cost-effectiveness bar of 8x cash or better; we also expect to fill some funding gaps in the 5-8x cash range (for more details, see this blog post).
-Our top recommendation to GiveWell donors seeking to do the most good possible is to donate to the Maximum Impact Fund, which we allocate quarterly to the charity with the highest-priority funding gap(s).
+As of November 2021, we expect to have sufficient funding at our discretion to fill all funding gaps we identify among our top charities that meet our current cost-effectiveness bar of 8x cash or better; we also expect to fill some funding gaps in the 5-8x cash range (for more details, see this blog post).
+For GiveWell donors who want to support the highest-priority funding needs among our top charities, we recommend donating to the Top Charities Fund.
+(We updated the name of this fund in September 2022; more information here.)

 AMF as an organization